 - Prep all the ingredients and toss them in the slow cooker.

 - Leave it alone for a few hours.
-Do some laundry, go shopping, binge-watch some Netflix, or go to work (if you have to).
+Do some laundry, make a loaf of bread, go shopping, binge-watch some Netflix, or go to work.

 - Blend it together.